Skip to content

 content = TextField()

-category = ForeignKeyField(references=Category)
+category_id = ForeignKeyField(references=Category)

-created_at = DateTimeField(default=datetime.now)
+created_at = DateTimeField()

 # Auto-create tables